-- r) Cash and liquid assets in the form of demand deposits within the meaning of sub-section 2.3.1 h) are limited to 20% of the net assets of the respective sub-fund.
-These restrictions may only be exceeded temporarily and for as long as strictly necessary on account of exceptionally unfavourable market conditions and if such excess is justified with regard to the interests of the unitholders. - s) Investments in Delta-1 certificates whose underlying assets are EU emission allowances or similar emission certificates are limited to 5% of the net assets of the respective sub-fund.
+- o) Cash and liquid assets in the form of demand deposits within the meaning of sub-section 2.3.1 h) are limited to 20% of the net assets of the respective sub-fund.
+These restrictions may only be exceeded temporarily and for as long as strictly necessary on account of exceptionally unfavourable market conditions and if such excess is justified with regard to the interests of the unitholders. - p) Investments in Delta-1 certificates whose underlying assets are EU emission allowances or similar emission certificates are limited to 5% of the net assets of the respective sub-fund.
+Such investments are excluded in the case of the Swisscanto (LU) Equity Fund Small & Mid Caps Japan sub-fund.

 Should the limits laid down in section 2.3.2 be exceeded unintentionally, priority must be given to bringing investments down to below the set percentages while safeguarding the interests of unitholders.

 Unless it is stated specifically that they relate to the assets of the Fund in their entirety, the percentage restrictions stated above refer to the assets of each individual sub-fund.
 These restrictions do not apply in the event that subscription rights are exercised.

 Irrespective of their obligation to ensure compliance with the principle of risk diversification, newly authorised sub-funds may deviate from the investment restrictions for a period of six months following their authorisation.